Banks leads Chattanooga against UNC Greensboro after 24-point game | Federal News Network

 Chattanooga, Tennessee; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Chattanooga plays the UNC Greensboro Spartans after Darius Banks scored 24 points in Chattanooga’s 64-58 victory against the Furman Paladins.
+BOTTOM LINE: Chattanooga hosts the UNC Greensboro Spartans after Darius Banks scored 24 points in Chattanooga’s 64-58 victory over the Furman Paladins.

-The Mocs are 11-1 on their home court.
-Chattanooga has a 3-1 record in games decided by less than 4 points.
+The Mocs have gone 11-1 at home.
+Chattanooga is sixth in the SoCon with 13.5 assists per game led by Malachi Smith averaging 3.3.

-The Spartans are 7-7 in conference games.
-UNC Greensboro is eighth in the SoCon shooting 34.3% from deep.
-Jevon Johnson paces the Spartans shooting 100% from 3-point range.
+The Spartans are 7-7 against SoCon opponents.
+UNC Greensboro ranks fifth in the SoCon with 9.1 offensive rebounds per game led by Bas Leyte averaging 2.6.

-The teams meet for the second time in conference play this season.
-The Mocs won 72-64 in the last matchup on Jan.
-21. Malachi Smith led the Mocs with 22 points, and Keyshaun Langley led the Spartans with 21 points.
+The teams play for the second time in conference play this season.
+The Mocs won the last matchup 72-64 on Jan.
+21. Smith scored 22 points points to help lead the Mocs to the victory.

 TOP PERFORMERS: Smith is averaging 20.4 points, 6.5 rebounds, 3.3 assists and 1.7 steals for the Mocs.
 David Jean-Baptiste is averaging 10.7 points over the last 10 games for Chattanooga.

 De’Monte Buckingham is averaging 13.3 points and 6.3 rebounds for the Spartans.
-Langley is averaging 8.9 points over the last 10 games for UNC Greensboro.
+Kaleb Hunter is averaging 1.6 made 3-pointers over the last 10 games for UNC Greensboro.

 LAST 10 GAMES: Mocs: 9-1, averaging 71.9 points, 30.7 rebounds, 12.7 assists, 7.0 steals and 1.6 blocks per game while shooting 46.4% from the field.
 Their opponents have averaged 65.4 points per game.